© EuroNatur

 Background

-To unlock the local potential across the 24 countries along the European Green Belt, the European Commission is providing 3,5 million Euro until the end of 2026.
-Based on the positive experience of the EU BEST Initiative, the European Parliament – on initiative of the MEPs Jutta Paulus and Nicolae Ștefănuță – established the idea of promoting a new project in the framework of the European Green Belt with long-term, sustainable perspectives for local actors.
+The European Commission is supporting the BESTbelt project with €3.5 million in funding through the end of 2026.
+Building on the positive experience of the EU BEST Initiative, the European Parliament – on initiative of the MEPs Jutta Paulus and Nicolae Ștefănuță – established the idea of promoting a new project in the framework of the European Green Belt with long-term, sustainable perspectives for local actors.
+In its role as Chair of the European Green Belt Association, the official contractual partner of the project is EuroNatur, working closely together with the National BUND Competence Center Green Belt and the BUND Mecklenburg-West Pomerania as project team.
+The Board of the European Green Belt Association functions as steering committee of the project.

 BESTbelt Call for Proposals

-One of the main elements of BESTbelt is the installation of a small grant scheme.
-2,2 million Euro will be available for three calls for proposals.
-Applicants are invited to apply for funding in the fields of biodiversity conservation, restoration and sustainable development.
-In addition to the financial support, applicants receive training and counselling on how to elaborate a meaningful project proposal and how to effectively implement the planned measures.
-Due to the current circumstances, call for proposals are suspended for Russian applicants.
-Find out more details on the calls for proposals.
+One of the key features of BESTbelt is the implementation of a small grants programme.
+A total of €2.2 million has been made available through three Calls for Proposals.
+Applicants were invited to apply for funding for projects in the fields of biodiversity conservation, restoration, and sustainable development.
+In addition, capacitiy building activities were organized for the grantees.
+Due to current circumstances, the first and second call for projects will suspend Russian applicants.
+Find out more details about the Calls for Proposals here.

 BESTbelt Network

-To stay updated, please subscribe to the European Green Belt Newsletter.
+For updates from the BESTbelt project, please subscribe to the European Green Belt Newsletter.